• Skip to main content

 Joi Ito has been recognized for his work as an activist, entrepreneur, venture capitalist and advocate of emergent democracy, privacy, and Internet freedom.
 As director of the MIT Media Lab and a Professor of the Practice in Media Arts and Sciences, he is currently exploring how radical new approaches to science and technology can transform society in substantial and positive ways.
 Ito is listed among TIME Magazine’s “Cyber-Elite” and was named one of the “Global Leaders for Tomorrow” by the World Economic Forum.
 He is co-author with Jeff Howe of Whiplash: How to Survive Our Faster Future and writes a monthly column for WIRED.

-Filed Under: Podcasts Tagged With: AI, Joi Ito, MIT Media Lab, singularity
+Filed Under: Podcasts Tagged With: singularity

 Is the Singularity Steering us Toward the Greatest Inequality in History?